LUKEZFLU/InfoDog/README.md

 This Project is copyrighted by the above collaborators.

-First start the server:
-cd to the server directory, then: npm run dev
+First start the server (port 3001): cd to the server directory, then: nodemon index.js

-Then start the client:
-cd to the client directory, then: npm start
+Then start the client (port 3000): cd to the client directory, then: npm start